amjadk12/personalBooksNode/README.md

 step V:
 Start writing REST APIs...

+Note : Incase of heroku deployment plese prefix with "heroku config:" for example,

+> set heroku config:NODE_ENV=development

 step VI:
+set the configuration settings

+> npm i config

+step VII:
+install the MongoDB

+> npm i mongoose

+step VIII:
+Coonected to DB and create the seperate startup for db connection - Single responsibility principle

+step IX:
+Implement the custom middleware function for async and error

+step X:
+Created the Model and Router for Books

+step XI:
 set environemnt the below environment vairiables to local machine,

 > set NODE_ENV=development (You can set environemnt like Production/Development -- Make sure the "Config" must consists of respective .json file with respective configuration)